 - Take a standard metered taxi airport to airport will cost approximately 200AED

 - Get a private hire car with a driver.
 These will cost a minimum of 250AED for a small local vehicle to 350AED for a seven-seater.
 Some services might be able to provide you with car seats.

 - It may be cheaper to hire a car, but the hassle and paperwork for a one-way trip and dealing with Dubai’s traffic after a long flight?
 I’d only take this option if there are other stops outside of the big cities you want to make on the way.

 The Intercity Bus service Dubai to Abu Dhabi is NOT direct for the airports, in fact, quite complex but we will include instructions!

 - You would need to take get from the Dubai bus station at Al Ghubaiba in Bur Dubai to the bus station in Abu Dhabi at Al Wadha.
 Intercity Bus costs 25AED per person.

 - Dubai Airport to Al Ghubaiba bus station.
-There is no bus station at DXB only bus stops at each terminal.
+There is no bus station at DXB; there are only bus stops at each terminal.
 From DXB Terminal 1 take bus 33 or 42; DXB Terminal 2, take bus 31.
 DXB Terminal 3 you can take the Metro to Burjuman, switch to the green line and get off at Al Ghubaiba Metro Station, then transfer to the bus station (You will need a pre-paid Nol card to take these services).
 Or take a metered taxi.

 - From Al Wadha, you then need a local bus to Al Mushrif to catch the A1 bus to Terminal 1.
 Or take a taxi, approximate cost 60AED.
 You can see a complete Abu Dhabi transport guide here.